S. Shankar: 2003-2018: Widespread success

-2019-present: Commercial fluctuations
+2019-present: Commercial expansion

 Shankar then began work on Indian 2, the sequel to Indian, reuniting with Kamal Haasan.
 It was produced by Lyca Productions, marking the production company's second collaboration with Shankar after 2.0.
 However, due to Haasan contesting the 2019 Indian general election, an accident on the sets, and the COVID-19 pandemic, production was stalled.

 In February 2021, Shankar announced his debut in Telugu cinema, Game Changer, starring Ram Charan and Kiara Advani; with the story written by Karthik Subbaraj.
 It was produced by Dil Raju under Sri Venkateswara Creations.

 In April 2021, he also announced his return to Hindi cinema with Ranveer Singh, a remake of Anniyan.
 It was to be produced by Jayantilal Gada under Pen Studios.
 However, Shankar faced legal difficulties regarding rights to remake the film, and the production never commenced.

 Production on Game Changer began, and after Haasan became available following the release of Vikram, Shankar stated that he will work on and direct both Game Changer and Indian 2 simultaneously.
 During filming of Indian 2, it was decided that the film would be split into two parts due to the length of the material.
 Both parts were simultaneously shot.
 Indian 2 was released on 12 July 2024.
-It was panned by critics and audiences alike, and was a box-office bomb.
+It was panned by critics and audiences alike.
 It also included a teaser for Indian 3, which was better received.

 Game Changer was released on 10 January 2025, coinciding with Sankranti.
-It opened to mixed reviews from critics and audience and emerged as Shankar's second consecutive box-office bomb.
+It opened to mixed reviews from critics and audiences alike.
+Both Indian 2 and Game Changer were commercially unsuccessful.

 Indian 3 was scheduled to be released on 24 January 2025, but is currently undergoing reshoots due to the panning of its predecessor.
+However, it remains unreleased.